 Our conference will be hosted in an accessible building with automatic door entrance and ramp.

-Our organizers are in the process of securing CART captioning support.
 We will have on-site child care and encourage participants to bring children.
 Contact our organizers at

 2020 Keynote Speaker at #OSRI3